-We are committed to preventing adverse human rights, modern slavery and human trafficking occurring throughout our business and supply chain.
-We do this by
+We are committed to ensure that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
+Our anti-slavery policy and code of practice reflects our committed in preventing adverse human rights, modern slavery and human trafficking occurring throughout our business and supply chain.

 Due Diligence processes

-The Group adopts recognised employment relationships and the HR responsibilities are fulfilled by the Directors and the Ethical Trading Manager.
-New employees are introduced to the ETI Base Code, the Grievance Procedure, the 'Employee Engagement and Whistleblowing Policy' and a confidential reporting line.
-The RH Group Ethical Trading & AntiSlavery policy statement and ETI Base Code principles are displayed throughout the workplace.
+As part of our initiative to identify and mitigate risk the Group continues to directly employ our site and office based staff.
+New employees are introduced to the ETI Base Code, the Grievance Procedure, the 'Employee Engagement and Whistle-blowing Policy' and a confidential reporting line.
+The RH Group Ethical Trading & Anti-Slavery policy statement and ETI Base Code principles are displayed throughout the workplace.

 As part of our commitment to ethical trading all our suppliers are requested to register with Sedex and complete the self assessment questionnaire for their supplying sites.

-Awareness of modern slavery and human trafficking is also raised through presentations in the UK, incorporating 'Stronger Together' resources.
+Awareness of modern slavery and human trafficking is also raised through presentations in the UK, incorporating 'Stronger Together' 'GLAA" and customer resources.

 Risk Assessment & Measuring Effectiveness

-The company will continue to promote awareness of modern slavery throughout its supply chain and own business.
+The company will continue to promote awareness of modern slavery throughout our supply chain and own business.